KatrinaHoffert/EatSafe/README.md

 command runs the server.
 The `~run` command does the same, but also automatically recompiles files when you change them.
 This is the ideal way to run the server for development.

-You'll also find `./activator ~test` to be useful.
-It works like the above command, but instead just runs tests.

 Note that the first run will be considerably slower than subsequent runs because Activator (actually SBT under the hood) must find and download all dependencies.